gtkwave/gtkwave/docs/tools/rtlbrowse.md

 the bottom of the window.

-Note that it is possible to descend deeper into the design hierarchy by selecting the component name in the annotated or unannotated source code.
+Note that it is possible to descend deeper into the design hierarchy by double-clicking the component name in the annotated or unannotated source code.